aircrack-ng/aircrack-ng/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Used to report a defect in the source code, scripts, etc...
-Post questions in the GitHub discussions at https://github.com/aircrack-ng/aircrack-ng/discussions - Read our documentation at https://aircrack-ng.org
+about: Used to report a defect in the source code, scripts, website, documentation, etc...
+Post questions in the GitHub Discussions tab - Read our documentation at https://aircrack-ng.org
 ---